 Your child’s assignment at home is one good way of boosting your quality time together.
 It feels good for a child to know that their parents are interested in their school work and are ready to give a hand for him to progress academically.

 Don’t give your child that bad feeling of resentment and rejection just because he fails to understand what you are trying to say or what you are asking him to do.
 Here are a few steps in accomplishing your child’s homework smoothly:

-- Decide on what you need to do.
-Home work can be many and begin with the things which your child finds ease in answering.
+Homework can be many and begin with the things which your child finds ease in answering.

-- Understand that the child is at lower level of understanding than you are.
-Concepts which seem easy for you may already be very difficult for him.
+Concepts that seem easy for you may already be very difficult for him.
 Use language and instructions that are fit for your child’s age.
 This will avoid repetition and triggering of your anger.

 7. Allow the child to answer first

 If you think he is not directed to the correct answer, then it is time for you to help out.
 As much as possible, guidance is what your child needs.
 You don’t have to answer the questions for him.

 Learning is fun especially if done the right way.
 The feeling of seeing your child learn through you is already an achievement for parents.
 Make up for those times you spent at work instead of bonding with your children by allotting an hour or so to help out your child with his homework.

 ⇒ Related Read: Helping Children With Their English Homework

 * * * * *